CLUB RULES and CODE OF CONDUCT – MAY 2019

 Turn-off all pagers, beepers and cellphones so that noises shall not disturb or distract other

 Refrain from loud talking or laughter on or near the courts, and retain pets away from the courts,

 so those players shall not be distracted by noises

 If your ball goes over the fence into a backyard, please ask the homeowner to return the ball or

 request permission before entering their yard.

 Members should keep noise to a minimum in consideration of neighbours, particularly on courts 1

-For the 2020 season, we are not allowed to use the parking lot at Cottingham Public School.
+For the 2021 season, we are allowed to use the parking lot at Cottingham Public School.
 No parking at all in the principal's spot or in the handicapped spot.

 Cottingham Tennis Club